sjm-practice/master-gatsby-front-end/README.md

 ## Left Off at (completed):

-Section 29 -  Paginating Data in Gatsby
+Section 31 -  Creating a reusable Pagination Component